Serializing Complex Types

 Serialization with Symbolic Names

-It is possible to use symbolic names for the output file format instead of XML elements that encode the information of an object.
-Using this approach, you shift the responsibility to encode the information from the file format to the application.
+It is possible to use symbolic names in the output file format instead of XML elements that encode the information of an object.
+Using this approach, you shift the responsibility for encoding the information from the file format to the application.
 These so-called external references are specified by symbolic names.
-To this end, event handlers that provide the symbolic names may be registered using method QueryReferenceId as shown below:
+To this end, event handlers that provide the symbolic names may be registered using method query-reference-id as shown below:

 // If the current object is the same as the default node style, then write